JuanCarlos-TiqueRangel/Rover/README.md

 cd ~/catkin_ws/
 catkin_make
 ```
-Xsens company now create his own node in ROS, to download them, first need download the [MT Software Suit](https://www.xsens.com/software-downloads) and follow the instructions into a readme files.
+Xsens company now create his own node in ROS, to download them, first need download the [MT Software Suit](https://www.xsens.com/software-downloads) for linux and follow the instructions into a readme files.

 ## Functios to add on Raspberry in a .bashrc file